The Next Innovation Wave: AI Building Better AI

 A full version of this article was first published on VentureBeat

-“Among the 90% of companies that have made some investment in AI, fewer than 2 out of 5 report business gains from AI in the past three years,” a 2019 survey conducted by MIT Sloan Management Review and the Boston Consulting Group revealed.
+“Among the 90% of companies that have made some investment in artificial intelligence, fewer than 2 out of 5 report business gains from AI in the past three years,” a 2019 survey conducted by MIT Sloan Management Review and the Boston Consulting Group revealed.

-One of the reasons why most businesses struggle to obtain real value from AI is the high algorithmic complexity of deep learning models.
+One of the reasons why most businesses struggle to obtain real value from artificial intelligence is the high algorithmic complexity of deep learning models.
 Data scientists get stuck in the development stage of AI adoption, and eventually face resource and business fit constraints.

 That is what the field needs to drive progress and innovation.
-To learn more about leveraging AI to optimize deep learning models and build better AI, click here to read the article on VentureBeat.
+To learn more about leveraging artificial intelligence to optimize deep learning models and build better AI, click here to read the article on VentureBeat.